codeigniter4/CodeIgniter4/user_guide_src/source/helpers/html_helper.rst

     :param  string  $data:       A resource URL
     :param  bool    $type:       Content-type of the resource
     :param  array   $attributes: HTML attributes
+    :param  bool    $indexPage:  Should indexPage be added to the resource URL
     :param  array   $params:     Use the param function inside an array.
 See :php:func:`param()` function
     :returns:   An HTML object element
     :rtype: string